How this works again:

 - If you got it right, I contact you for an address by your MGoBlog account email, and you give me some time to get that to you.

-- If nobody got it right or I don't hear from the winner(s) we push it to next game or let it go.
+- If nobody got it right or I don't hear from the winner(s) we push it to next week or let it go.

 This Week’s Game: